benchristel/refactoring-workshop/FACILITATING.md

 ## During the Workshop

-- Show the slides in [slides/presentation.html]
+- Show the slides in [slides/presentation.html].
+The last slide shows autoclop.rb open in the RubyMine IDE.
-   - Anti-goals: we want a picture of where are going before we start
-- Last slide contains an image of the IDE with the code
-- Ask, "Please write down as many specific structural problems with this code as you can in N minutes, in the Zoom chat.
+- Say, "Please find as many specific structural problems with this code as you can in 15 minutes.
+Post them in the Zoom chat.
 We'll discuss them as a group when everyone is done.
-Don't worry about translating them into code smells; we'll do that as a group."
+Don't worry about translating them to code smells yet; we'll do that as a group."
-- Open the file with the prepared TODO comments in the IDE.
-Monitor the Zoom chat window.
-If anyone identifies a problem that isn't already annotated, add it as a comment.
+- Hand out printed copies of [autoclop.rb] to local participants.
+- Send everyone a link to [autoclop.rb on Github](https://github.com/benchristel/refactoring-workshop/blob/master/autoclop.rb).
+- `cp solutions/annotated_autoclop.rb autoclop.rb`
+- Open [autoclop.rb](autoclop.rb) but do not show it to participants.
+Since you copied it from annotated_autoclop.rb, you'll see TODO comments for specific problems.
+- Monitor the Zoom chat.
+Add TODO comments for any problems people find that aren't yet annotated.
-- Remind people when time is almost up.
+- Remind participants when time is almost up.
 "You have one minute" "finish the thought you're on".
 If you miss one or two issues in the Zoom chat, that's okay.
-- Share your IDE.
-"I'm going to pick the smallest problem; one that we can fix right now."
-- "For the purposes of this exercise, I trust that the tests are complete and will fail if I make a mistake."
-- For loop (for each comment; break when there's X minutes left)
+- Screen-share your IDE.
+- Introduce mob-programming.
+"We're going to fix this code together.
+I'll be typing but basically just taking dictation; the ideas will come from all of you."
+- For the next hour, repeat the following steps:
+  - Ask, "What's the lowest hanging fruit here?
+What problem could we fix easily, right now?"
+  - Someone will pick out one of the TODO comments.
+Name the corresponding code smell.
-   - Match the problem to a code smell.
-Show the slide for that smell.
+  - Show the slide for that smell.
+  - Ask, "How would we refactor to remove this smell?"
+  - Once you've gotten answers, show the slide for the refactoring.
+  - Provide typing-as-a-service for participants to refactor the code.
-   - Refactor the smell away.
+  - Go over the caveats for the smell you just removed.
-   - Show the slide with caveats for that smell.
-Explain when you wouldn't want to refactor the smell away.
+    Discuss situations when you wouldn't want to remove the smell.
+- Take a 15-minute break.
+- For 45 minutes, continue mob-refactoring.
 - Show a finished product
 - Show the final slides
 - Discussion